Changissnz/nu_merchant_principal/README.md

 learned it to the point of effectively countering it at local scales, can continue its targetted domination by birthing traitors out of the opposition.
-A common-sense saying for this is something like this: there is loyalty, and there is bondage.
+A common-sense saying for this is: there is loyalty, and there is bondage.